aaronhooper/md2pdf/README.md

 The main script you will want to use is `./bin/run.sh`.

-Run the script in the project root with the following:
+Put your Markdown files in `./src`, then run the script in the project root with the following:

 ```bash
 bin/run.sh src/document.md
 ```

-Your freshly pressed PDFs will be saved to `dist` and opened in Preview!
+Your freshly pressed PDF will be saved to `dist` and opened in Preview!
 😎

 ## Configuration